 Botox injections have been tried, though there is not yet good evidence of its effectiveness.

 What is the outlook for someone with trigeminal neuralgia?

 Trigeminal neuralgia varies from person to person.
 Episodes may last for weeks or months.
 This can be followed by pain-free intervals of weeks to years, although most remissions only last for a few months.

 It's common for the condition to recur (come back).
 Some people find that the condition tends to come and go in terms of how severe it is and how often the pain flares up.

 What support is available with trigeminal neuralgia?

 People living with trigeminal neuralgia can feel distressed and have reduced quality of life.
 Talk through your feelings with your family/whānau and friends to get the support you need.
-You can also join a support group that shares information about trigeminal neuralgia such as Trigeminal Neuralgia New Zealand.
+You can also join a support group that shares information about trigeminal neuralgia such as Trigeminal Neuralgia NZ.